lucchmielowski/kyverno-authz/adopters.md

 # Adopters

-This document lists organizations that are adopting the kyverno-envoy-plugin.
+This document lists organizations that are adopting the Kyverno Authz Server.

 ## Organizations